WordPress/gutenberg/docs/reference-guides/data/data-core.md

 _Returns_

--   `EntityRecord`: Object with the entity's raw attributes.
+-   `EntityRecord | undefined`: Object with the entity's raw attributes.

 ### getRedoEdit